 Candidates are expected to have a doctoral degree or equivalent in one of the following areas: global health, epidemiology, biostatistics, social/behavioral health sciences, or related health or social science field.
-University-level teaching experience is required and experience teaching, and mentoring undergraduates is preferred.
-A successful candidate will demonstrate a clear commitment to teaching excellence at the undergraduate level and working with a diverse student population, and dedication to collaboration with faculty within and beyond the department.
-There are also opportunities for collaborative research with the Tufts University School of Medicine, the Friedman School of Nutrition Science and Policy, and the Jonathan Tisch College for Civic Engagement.
+University-level teaching experience is required and experience in teaching and in mentoring junior faculty and students is preferred.
+A successful candidate will demonstrate a clear commitment to teaching excellence and working with a diverse student population, as well as dedication to collaboration with faculty within and beyond the department.

 Applicants should submit a cover letter, a C.V., a research synopsis, a statement of teaching philosophy, teaching evaluations (if available), copies of two representative scholarly works, and the names of three references.
 References will only be contacted for applicants who pass the first screening by the search committee.
 Applicants will be notified ahead of time that references will be contacted.
 All application materials must be submitted via Interfolio at apply.interfolio.com/66351 .
 Questions about the position should be directed to Yolanta Kovalko, Department Administrator, by email (email@example.com).

 Review of applications will begin September 1, 2019 and will continue until the position is filled.
 The anticipated start date is fall 2020.
 For further information about the Department of Community Health, please visit our website: http://ase.tufts.edu/commhealth/.